caelansar/async-runtime/README.md

 - Non-blocking TCP connections
 - Future-based API for HTTP requests
 - Integration with the reactor for efficient I/O polling

+### Task

+These root futures are called tasks, and they are the only point of contact between the executor and the futures tree.
+The executor calls poll on the task, and from that point forward the code of each contained future must figure out which inner future(s) to poll in response, all the way down to the relevant leaf.

+In this project, we use [async-task](https://github.com/smol-rs/async-task) directly

 ## License